Describe how to use the Strengthening Families Self-Assessment for program improvement. #5383

 1. Recognize informal and formal assessments to plan activities, individualize programs, and improve program quality.

-3. Identify how to respond to accidents and emergencies in a family child care program.
+3. Identify how to respond to accidents and emergencies in a family child care program

-5. Demonstrate understanding of using assessment and observations for short and long term goal development for ages birth to three.
+5. Demonstrate understanding of using assessment and observation for short and long term goal development for special needs

-6. Describe positive discipline strategies to use in the classroom.
+10. Describe positive discipline strategies to use in the classroom.

-7. Identify the different types of portfolios used in child care programs, and the appropriate portfolio components for each type.
+14. Identify the different types of portfolios used in child care programs, and the appropriate portfolio components for each type.

-10. Demonstrate understanding of using assessment and observation for short and long term goal development for special needs
+16. Demonstrate understanding of using assessment and observations for short and long term goal development for ages four and above.

-13. Identify and discuss of the importance of using a variety of assessment methods.
+18. Identify and discuss of the importance of using a variety of assessment methods.

 Need help?
 Call us at 1(833)283-2241 (2TEACH1)